-The LOA documents the international partner's requirements and provides both the authority and funding to initiate contracting actions.
-In preparing the LOA, the Case Manager (CM) must clearly understand the international partner's requirements to ensure the LOA addresses all international partner needs.
-Simultaneously, the CM must also ensure any special procurement issues from the Procuring Contracting Officer's (PCO) perspective are adequately addressed with the international partner and appropriately documented within the LOA.
-The goal is to have an LOA that can be implemented by means of a procurement contract that both fulfills the international partner's desires and is consistent with all USG contracting regulations.
-The key to success in this area is clear communication early in the LOA preparation process between the international partner, the CM and the applicable DOD contracting organization.
+The LOA documents the customer's requirements and provides both the authority and funding to initiate contracting actions.
+In preparing the LOA, the Case Manager (CM) must clearly understand the customer's requirements to ensure the LOA addresses all customer needs.
+Simultaneously, the CM must also ensure any special procurement issues from the Procuring Contracting Officer's (PCO) perspective are adequately addressed with the customer and appropriately documented within the LOA.
+The goal is to have an LOA that can be implemented by means of a procurement contract that both fulfills the customer's desires and is consistent with all USG contracting regulations.
+The key to success in this area is clear communication early in the LOA preparation process between the customer, the CM and the applicable DoD contracting organization.